Overview

 Autumn

 In autumn, the days get shorter and the temperatures colder.
 It is also the wettest season of the year.
-You have good chance of seeing the northern lights and the biggest crowds have left.
+You have a good chance of seeing the northern lights and the biggest crowds have left.
 On dry days, it is still possible to go hiking if the paths are not yet too muddy.
 At the end of autumn, it can already start to snow.

 Winter